qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 * `H`
   * The height of the key, in Key Units.
 Ignored if `ks` is provided.
 Default: `1`
 * `R`
-  * How many degrees clockwise to rotate the key.
-(Not supported by config.qmk.fm right now)
+  * How many degrees to rotate the key by, clockwise.
+(Currently not supported by QMK Configurator.)
 * `RX`
   * The absolute position of the point to rotate the key around in the horizontal axis.
 Default: `x`
 * `RY`